 The deadline for completing summative evaluations for tenured teachers and submitting them to the Todd County Board of Education will be May 1st.

 e.
 Observer Certification

+All new administrators serving as a primary evaluator must complete the Initial Certified Evaluation Training prior to conducting observation for the purpose of evaluation.

 To ensure consistency of observations, evaluators must complete the approved KDE Observer Certification Training requirements (Teachscape), the current approved state platform.
 The system allows observers to develop a deep understanding of how the four domains of the Kentucky Framework for Teaching (FfT) are applied in observation.
 There are 3 sections of Teachscape: